 - You don't have a reverse mortgage, or

-- You have a reverse mortgage and were on the Property Tax Deferral program prior to 2011.
+- You were on the Property Tax Deferral program with a reverse mortgage prior to 2011 or you have acquired a reverse mortgage in years 2011-2016.

 You are NOT eligible for a deferral if you have a life estate in the property.